SiaFoundation/renterd/README.md

 ## Redundancy

-The default redundancy is 30-10.
+The default redundancy on mainnet is 30-10, on testnet it is 6-2.
 The redunancy can be updated using the settings API:

 - `GET /api/bus/setting/redundancy`
 - `PUT /api/bus/setting/redundancy`